 I have joined forces with journeyman knife maker Daniel Erickson and the forging seminar and many of the other classes will be held at his shop where we have combined tooling for making a well equipped shop.

-The seminar will be held from noon to 5:00 PM and will include refreshments and snacks.
+The seminar could possibly be held from noon to 5:00 PM and will include refreshments and snacks.
+Changes may be necessary.

 This seminar will be the beginning class and basis for those continuing with follow up classes and also a discovery insight into knife making for those wanting to learn some fun facts about how blades are forged and heat treated.
 The class is designed to help the undecided about jumping in and also as the first class segment into making a real knife.

-Classes will be normally charged at $200.00 per day of instruction and held to a very low number of students attending each class.
+Classes are normally charged at $200.00 per day of instruction and held to a very low number of students attending each class.

 All attendees will need to sign a waver agreeing to be responsible for their own actions.
 We always play safe and stress safety when required but things can happen beyond our control.

-Dress warm, wear safety glasses and non flammable clothing.
+Dress accordingly, wear safety glasses and non flammable clothing.
 Dan’s shop is 11 miles out of Bothell and we will send you driving instructions.

 A little info about the classes.

-If things go according to plan, Dan Erickson and I should be holding some classes soon this January as we do now have the Little Giant hammer rebuilt and the press dies built.
+If things go according to plan, Dan Erickson and I should be holding classes starting this fall as we do now have his Little Giant hammer rebuilt and the press dies built.

 Over the past 20 years I have offered the Northwest Knife Making School here in Bothell, WA at my shop that was, until January of 2016, located in Country Village.